 containing black spots and yellow-capped tubercles are usually present

 around the mantle margin.
-The rhinophores are yellow.
-The foot is
+Rarely, the yellow caps may be largely absent.
+The rhinophores are yellow and the foot is

 uniformly gray.
 It can be distinguished from the much more common Phyllidia

 dorsal anus, simple instead of compound tubercles, lack of a black